Online book rental

-Online book rental refers to a service wherein users rent books via the internet.
+Online book rental is a service wherein users rent books via the internet.
 Users browse books online and have their choices home-delivered, rather than physically visiting a library to borrow a book.
-This e-commerce model is very similar to the popular video rental service provided by the California-based Netflix.
-Online book rental is gaining popularity in India, with a number of websites offering free doorstep delivery for a small monthly fee.
+This e-commerce model is comparable to the video rental service provided Netflix.

+In 2009, online book rental was gaining popularity in India, with a number of websites offering free doorstep delivery for a small monthly fee.
 The popularity of such websites can be attributed to increasing internet usage in the country; India is expected to have the third-largest number of internet users in the world by 2013.
 Statistics for the publishing industry are also promising.
 India is the world's third-largest market for English books, and its entire book market — in English, as well as regional languages — is estimated to generate Rs.
 10,000 crore annually.
 The online book market in India is expected to grow at 30–35% annually for the next five years.

+In the United States, Amazon.com offered a textbook rental system for students, but retired the program in 2022.